FDio/csit/docs/report/introduction/introduction.rst

 ============

-FD.io |csit-release| report contains system performance and functional testing data for |vpp-release|.
+FD.io |csit-release| report contains system performance and functional testing data of |vpp-release|.

 `PDF version of this report`_ is also available for download.

 |csit-release| report is structured as follows:

 #.
-INTRODUCTION: General introduction to CSIT project.
+INTRODUCTION: General introduction to FD.io |csit-release|.

    - **Introduction**: This section.
    - **Test Scenarios Overview**: A brief overview of test scenarios covered in this report.
    - **Physical Testbeds**: Description of physical testbeds.
-   - **Performance Test Methodology**: Benchmarking methodologies.
+   - **Performance Test Methodology**: Benchmarking test methodologies.

 #.
 VPP PERFORMANCE: VPP performance tests executed in physical
    FD.io testbeds.